Do I Need an Attorney & How do I Find the Right One?

-Do not discuss the facts of the case without anyone, including family, friends, strangers, and especially law enforcement personnel, before consulting a Dallas criminal defense attorney first!
+Do not discuss the facts of the case without anyone, including family, friends, strangers, and especially law enforcement personnel, before consulting an attorney first!

 By law, you are not required to answer any questions or voluntarily meet with a police officer, an agent, or a detective, other than to present identification.
 The police will conduct their investigation with or without your input.
 Do not do their job for them, regardless whether you believe that you are guilty, or not guilty, of any wrongdoing.
 If the police wish to question you about an alleged crime of which you have knowledge, you should contact an attorney immediately.